Permanently Lift Restrictions on the Abortion Pill!

 The abortion pill is very safe and very effective.
 The FDA already permits patients to take it at home on their own, and medical experts overwhelmingly agree it’s safe to get by mail or at pharmacies.
 So why does the FDA place medically unnecessary restrictions on abortion pills — with no health benefit and big risks?

 Politics.
 Anti-abortion politicians are trying to push abortion care out reach every way they can.
-Now — as we’re staring down a Supreme Court fight that could further dismantle the right to abortion for many — the FDA must lift medically unnecessary restrictions on the abortion pill, so patients can get the pill at home.
+The FDA must lift ALL medically unnecessary restrictions on the abortion pill, so patients can get the pill at home.

 The FDA should follow science — not politics.

 The FDA’s politically motivated, medically unnecessary restrictions on mifepristone go against its safety record and have long harmed patients’ health by delaying or blocking access to medication abortion.

 With your help we won a big victory to allow pregnant people to get FDA-aproved abortion pills by mail — see details below! — but only during the pandemic.

 We’re calling on the FDA to permanently lift these restrictions and let pregnant people receive the abortion pill through the mail so that they can always get the pill where they take the pill — at home!